tempus-app/tempus/docs/backend/database.md

 ## Seeding

-In order to seed the database with test data, a seeding script is used, please refer to [this file](./seed.md) for more details.
+In order to seed the database with test data, a seeding script is used, please refer to [this file](./database/seed.md) for more details.

+## Migrations

+To properly version and track the database, migrations are used.
+To learn more about migrations, refer to [this file](./database/migrations.md).